ibm-cloud-docs/watson/getting-started-keyservice.md

 ### Temporarily prevent access to your data
 {: #keyservice-prevent-access}

+To temporarily prevent access, remove all authorizations between the {{site.data.keyword.watson}} service and {{site.data.keyword.keymanagementserviceshort}}:

+- Remove the authorization that you created in Step 3 from the IAM [Authorizations](https://{DomainName}/iam/authorizations){: external} page.
+- Remove all other authorizations between other services connected with the {{site.data.keyword.watson}} service and {{site.data.keyword.keymanagementserviceshort}}.

+    1. Find the Cloud Resource Name identifier (CRN) for the {{site.data.keyword.watson}} service that you want to remove access to.
+You find the CRN by clicking the service instance row in your [Resource list](https://{DomainName}/resources?groups=resource-instance){: external}.
+The CRN is displayed in the details pane.
+    1. Back on the Authorizations page, search for that CRN in the list.
+    1. Remove every authorization with the CRN of the {{site.data.keyword.watson}} service as the source and {{site.data.keyword.keymanagementserviceshort}} as the target.

+    These other authorizations might exist because the {{site.data.keyword.watson}} service can create delegated policies from the authorization that you created.

-To temporarily prevent access, remove the authorization that you created in Step 3 between the {{site.data.keyword.watson}} service and {{site.data.keyword.keymanagementserviceshort}}.
-The {{site.data.keyword.watson}} instance can no longer access the data because it can no longer access the key.
+The {{site.data.keyword.watson}} instance can no longer access the data because no authorizations exist to access the key.
 For more information, search for [Remove an authorization](/docs/iam?topic=iam-serviceauth#remove-auth) in "Granting access between services".

 ### Restore temporary access
 {: #keyservice-restore-access}

-To restore access after you temporarily remove it, re-create the authorization between your {{site.data.keyword.watson}} service and {{site.data.keyword.keymanagementserviceshort}} instance as shown in [Step 3.
+To restore access after you temporarily remove it, follow these steps:

+1. Re-create the authorization between your {{site.data.keyword.watson}} service and {{site.data.keyword.keymanagementserviceshort}} instance as shown in [Step 3.
 Grant service access](#serviceauth-key).
+1. Tell your {{site.data.keyword.IBM_notm}} Client Success Manager (CSM) that you want to restore access through {{site.data.keyword.keymanagementserviceshort}}.

-Your {{site.data.keyword.watson}} instance then starts accepting connections again.
+After you re-create the authorization and your CSM confirms {{site.data.keyword.watson}} that any delegated authorizations are reconnected, the {{site.data.keyword.watson}} instance starts accepting connections again.

 ### Permanently prevent access to your data
 {: keyservice-delete}